hfhbd/kfx/README.md

 }
 ```

+To generate code, you need to call register/create and configure the compilation.
+In the dependencies block, you define what code should be generated:
+- kotlin: Kotlin classes only
+- kotlinxJson: Adds `@Serializable` annotation to Kotlin classes
+- ktorClient: Generates ktor client functions
+- ktorServer: Generates ktor server `Route` functions

+You also need to call `usingSourceSet` to connect the generated code to a Gradle SourceSet.

 ## Custom Transformer

 Often, api files need some transformation, to change the Kotlin type, to add some documentation or custom types, or just